nashingofteeth/churchwave-radio/README.md

 - Genre configurations are complete
 - Scheduled recurrence types are valid
 - Date and time folder formats are correct
+- Only MP3 files are configured
+- Algorithmic time slots are properly configured

 ### Generate Tracks File
 ```bash